Amertastic/Applied-Data-Science-Capstone/README.md

 By determining the likelihood of first stage reusability and other price drivers, I helped Space Y significantly improve their pricing strategy.
 My work analyzing SpaceX data and building machine learning models demonstrated my skills in data science and helped Space Y compete in the rapidly growing commercial space industry.

 This project allowed me to strengthen my skills in data visualization, machine learning, and solving complex real-world problems.

+### Future Work

+Future work could involve collecting more data to improve the model's accuracy and reduce the false positives.
+It could also be beneficial to explore other machine learning algorithms, such as ensemble methods, to see if they perform better than the current models.
+Additionally, the model could be updated to include more recent launch data to see if there have been any changes in trends or patterns.
+Furthermore, it could be interesting to investigate the impact of external factors, such as weather conditions or technical issues, on the success of Falcon 9's first stage landing.